NeuroBridge/TextMining/README.md

 Here lies code used to extract entity from raw text.

 See TokenPipeline for our two-stage token level entity recognition work.
-Preprocessed data and results are available in this folder.

-See Data&Preprocessing for the wtsv documents and codes used to transform them in form that can be understood by BERT-NER and FastText.
-Data spliting function is also included.
+See DataPreprocessing for the wtsv documents and codes used to transform them in form that can be understood by BERT-NER (.conll).
+Codes used to process jsons and generate conll files for unannotated articles are also available here.

+See DataPostprocessing for codes regarding aligning output of two-stage model in article-level, after which we can get articles with their corresponding concepts and evaluate performance of the whole model.
+Query_generator is a file used to retrieve top-k articles using NBC, which can automatize the retrieval of articles used in human judgement.

 See TextClassification for a very simple example showing the performance of sentence-level classification.

-## Other code that will appear here later:

-Data preparation for usage of Solr search engine: some scripts used to generate json files containing information readable and necessary for Solr to index.